Tunediver Source

 open http://localhost:7313

-On macOS you can also set up a LaunchAgent so the server starts at login — see the README for the template.
+On macOS a LaunchAgent template is included so the server starts at login.

 Which platforms does it run on?